openstack/keystone/doc/source/configuration.rst

 Caching Layer
 -------------

-Keystone supports a caching layer that is above the configurable subsystems (e.g ``token``, ``identity``, etc).
+Keystone supports a caching layer that is above the configurable subsystems (e.g. ``token``, ``identity``, etc).
 Keystone uses the `dogpile.cache`_ library which allows for flexible cache backends.
 The majority of the caching configuration options are set in the ``[cache]`` section.
 However, each section that has the capability to be cached usually has a ``caching``